JohnnyLdeAlba/enigmav/README.md

 ```

 Once PHP is installed you'll need to enable it in Apache 2.
 The below commands disable PHP7.4 and enables PHP5.6 (The latest version of PHP is enabled by default).
-After that we need to restart Apache.
+After that you will need to restart Apache.

 ```bash
 sudo a2dismod php7.4